freshev/micropython/ports/gprs_a9/README.md

   * `id`: SPI ID.
 Can be 1 or 2;
   * `cs`: SPI CS.
 Can be 0 or 1;
   * `baudrate`: SPI frequency.
 Less or equal to 11000000.
 Default 10000000;
   * `dma_delay`: delay in us after writing and before reading SPI interface.
-Default 4us;
+Default 20us / per sending byte;
   * `debug`: print debug messages to MPY;
   * `debug_hst`: print debug messages to A9 diagnostic port;
   * `other parameters`: see [micropython docs](https://docs.micropython.org/en/latest/library/machine.SPI.html) for details;